Before pubs and clubs became a thing, bia hoi or beer corner Hanoi, was the original choice for locals looking for a cheap, tasty beer.

 So, if you’re looking for things to do in Hanoi, make sure to add a visit to the beer corner as part of your Hanoi nightlife itinerary.

 Keen to see what other adventures we’ve been up to?
-Head on over to our Two Cents Page where we tell you more!
+Head on over to our Vietnam where we tell you more!

 Thanks for coming on our beer corner experience and see you in the next one…